This is Day One

 “When Drew was selected to be our keynote speaker … I never expected to receive life-changing words, but I did—we all did … Drew is engaging, thought-provoking, and will change your life, too.”— Major General Erika Steuterman, USAF (Retired)

-The former Director of one of the largest university leadership development programs in Canada at the University of Toronto, Drew Dudley nevertheless embraces the idea that “leadership cannot really be taught.
+Author of This Is Day One, which turns the inspiration of his talks into a practical, how-to guide for developing a leadership action plan, Drew Dudley is the former director of one of the largest university leadership development programs in Canada.
+Dudley nevertheless embraces the idea that “leadership cannot really be taught.
 It can only be learned.”
 As he demonstrates in his wildly popular TED and TEDx Talks, we can all be students of leadership—so long as we design, and stick to, a strategy.

 “Most great speakers have a schtick but Drew has soul.
 His talk brought many folks here to tears and uplifted us all.
 A year later, his message seems to have become an enduring part of our culture.”— Glenn Kelman, CEO of Redfin